 - As needed, check if the tenant is enabled for any method required for the authentication strength.
 Click Security > Multifactor Authentication > Additional cloud-based multifactor authentication settings.

 - Check which authentication methods are registered for the user in the Authentication methods policy.
 Click Users and groups > username > Authentication methods.

-If the user is registered for an enabled method that meets the authentication strength, they might need to use another method that isn't available after primary authentication, such as Windows Hello for Business or certificate-based authentication.
+If the user is registered for an enabled method that meets the authentication strength, they might need to use another method that isn't available after primary authentication, such as Windows Hello for Business.
 For more information, see How each authentication method works.
-The user will need to restart the session and choose Sign-in options and select a method required by the authentication strength.
+The user needs to restart the session, choose Sign-in options , and select a method required by the authentication strength.